 Your recovery time will depend on which maze procedure you have.

-If it's with open-heart surgery, you should plan on staying in the hospital for about a week.
-Overall, it will take about 2 months to recover provided there are no complications.
+- If it's with open-heart surgery, you should plan on staying in the hospital for about a week.
+Overall, it will take about 2 months to recover if there are no complications.

 You may still have a few episodes of AFib during your recovery.
 But for many people, this procedure is successful at stopping their symptoms.